 1. In the Merchant Dashboard, navigate to Products > Add New Products > Product CSV File.
 Download the template CSV file and input “Yes” in the optional column, “Is LTL” for any LTL products.

-2. Be sure to fill out the column “Shipping Time” to provide a shipping time range estimate for your customers.
+2. Be sure to fill out the column “TTD by Country” to provide a shipping time estimate for your customers.
 This estimate will serve as a reference for customers to know when to expect to be contacted by the shipping carrier regarding delivery.
 Once all relevant fields are completed, you can upload the CSV file to finish adding the LTL product.

 Add LTL products via API: